Often considered the national dish of South Africa, bobotie is a fantastic mix of flavors, with fruit, curry and spice in a comforting meaty bake.

 The topping is a little different from moussaka or lasagna in that it’s not a cheese sauce, just a simpler egg and milk mix that firms up to form a slight crust when it cooks.
 It also helps keep everything inside wonderfully moist, so as you can probably tell by now this is not a dry dish.
 Similar to a lasagna, you can make it ahead and either keep it in the fridge or freeze it.
 Personally I’d prefer to do up until you put the topping on as I am never as keen about keeping dairy/eggs hanging around any length of time and the topping is so quick to mix up and add when you are ready.

-Having fruit in with the meat may seem a bit unusual but you can’t particularly tell that’s what it is at first, you can just taste it’s delicious.
+Having fruit in with the meat may seem a bit unusual but if you’ve ever tried a tagine, like lamb tagine with apricots, you’ll know it works.
+And here, you can’t particularly tell that’s what it is at first, you can just taste it’s delicious.
 In actual fact, fruit isn’t in all versions of bobotie – like a lot of dishes that have been around a while, there are a number of variations, but personally I think it works really well so would definitely recommend trying this version.

 Often considered South Africa's national dish, bobotie is a flavorful, comforting combination.